 In the next few years, according to Grit’s Nicholas Thompson, those familiar visual experiences will be joined by entirely new ways of interacting with systems, brands and content.

-He predicts that “UX is about to fracture,” citing Amazon’s Echo, Google’s Soli, Facebook’s bots and Microsoft’s HoloLens, which are variously operated with voice, gesture, text and/or gaze controls.
+He predicts that “UX is about to fracture,” citing conversational AI like Amazon’s Echo, Google’s Soli, Facebook’s bots and Microsoft’s HoloLens, which are variously operated with voice, gesture, text and/or gaze controls.

 The coming UX revolution means businesses will urgently need to develop new design skills.
 “Companies that don’t build competencies now will face even harsher disruption than those that ignored mobile,” Nicholas warns.